RjAbaya/biketrails/README.md

-# biketrails
+# Biketrails
+This is an individual current project to be submit on Code Louisville.
-This is a project of bike trails in Louisville, KY.
+The website project is about different mountain bike trails here in Louisville.
 The technologies that I used are the ff.

 Front End: